fardog/node-xkcd-password/README.md

 });
 ```

+## Environment Variables

+The random number generator that's internal to `xkcd-password` accepts two environment variables that affect its operation:

+- **RAND_ALLOW_PRNG**
+Set this environment variable to allow fallback to Node's `crypto.pseudoRandomBytes()` function if we fail to get entropy from `crypto.randomBytes()`.
+This decreases the quality of the random numbers, but will stop us from throwing an error.

+- **RAND_BUFFER_SIZE**
+How many bytes of entropy we create in a single go.
+Internally, we create a buffer of entropy and then use it until it's exhausted, then refill the buffer.
+A small buffer exhausts more quickly, but generates faster and uses less memory.
+Default is 512 bytes.
+This value cannot be less than 256 bytes.

 ## Known Bugs

 - Trying to generate more than 2400 words in a single `generate()` call may overflow the call stack.
 More than 2500 most certainly will (on my machine).
 This could be refactored or you could just not do that.